jimasp/behave-vsc/README.md

     ```

 - Step navigation is automatically enabled for your steps folder, but you can also enable step navigation for:
-  - your own imported steps in non-standard locations, e.g. `features/my_web_features/steps`
+  - your own imported steps inside your project folder
-  - step libraries that are inside your project folder via the `stepLibraries` setting
+  - imported step libraries inside your project folder
   - (note that if any path/rx is also included in a `files.watcherExclude` setting, it will not have dynamic navigation updates on file/folder changes)

   - Example: